 Industry use cases and relevant potential requirements will be clearly documented with the corresponding technology landscape.

-F5G full fibre approach aims to maximize the synergy with the related transport, access and in-premises technologies such as fgOTN, 50G-PON and supplementary technologies such as Wi-Fi 6.
+F5G full fibre approach aims to maximize the synergy with the related transport, access and in-premises technologies such as fgOTN, 50G-PON and supplementary technologies such as Wi-Fi 7 and FTTR.
 New technologies or extensions to existing technologies will be identified through gap analyses.
 These extensions may include:

-|Control / user plane separation||Smart energy efficiency||End-to-End full stack slicing|
+|Underlay and Service Plane separation||Smart energy efficiency||End-to-End full stack slicing|

 |Autonomous O & M||Artificial Intelligence||Network synergy|